By Alan Smith, Meteorologist Updated 2 months ago October 6, 2023

-Major storm systems across the globe typically follow the jet stream with stronger wind speeds within the jet stream favoring stronger storm systems.
+Major storm systems across the globe follow the jet stream with higher wind speeds within the jet stream favoring stronger storm systems.
 Areas located near and just north of the jet stream are typically favored for the heaviest and most widespread precipitation.

 The curvature of the jet stream and the location of the stronger winds also influence storm strength and behavior.